 The great crested grebe is an elegant waterbird with distinctive chestnut and black head plumes (in summer) which are raised during courtship.
 During this courtship display, they rise out of the water and shake their heads.
 Young grebes, which are striped black and white (like humbugs!), are often seen riding on their parents’ backs.
 Grebes are known to readily adopt flooded gravel workings and move to large lakes and reservoirs in the autumn.
 Making the reserve a perfect place to spot them.

-The greylag goose, which is the ancestor of most domestic geese, is the largest of the geese which are native to the UK.
+The greylag goose, which is the ancestor of most domestic geese, is the largest of the geese native to the UK.
 Flocks are typically found around gravel pits and lakes, like those at the reserve.
-They are often seen alongside Canada geese (which are also found in abundance here!).
-They are a greyish-brown colour with pink legs, and their large bill is orange, with a white tip.
+They are often seen alongside Canada geese – which are also found in abundance here.
+Greylags are a greyish-brown colour with pink legs, and their large bills are orange with white tips.
 As with most geese, they can often be seen flying in “V’s” above the reserve.
-These geese are on the amber list in the UK.

 Great cormorants are usually found around the UK’s rocky coastline, but are becoming more common on lakes and rivers inland, especially in winter.
 If you want to see them at the reserve, they can sometimes be found on the West Lake.
 However, they are more regularly seen in larger numbers on the East Lake, in front of the Tyler Hide.
-They are the size of a large goose (80 – 100 cm), with a large body, and long thick neck.
+They are around the size of a goose with large bodies and long thick necks.
 Adults are black, with white on their faces and thighs, while juveniles are usually dark brown with pale underparts.
-The chief threat to cormorants comes from human persecution – conflict with anglers continues, and they can now be shot under licence.

 Photo credit: WildSide team member Chris White